Hysterectomy Surgery in Colorado Springs, CO

 The Case for Removing the Ovaries

 Ovarian removal at the time of hysterectomy can be accomplished very easily.
-There is only a very small difference in the surgery for a GYN surgeon to remove the ovaries.
+There is only a very small difference in the surgery for Dr. Tubbs to remove the ovaries.
 Surgical risk may be slightly increased but the cost difference to you or your insurance company is little to none.

-There are some reasons why I may encourage ovarian removal for a patient:
+There are some reasons why Dr. Tubbs may encourage ovarian removal for a patient:

 - Endometriosis is a female pelvic disease associated with pelvic pain, intestinal cramping, and other less common symptoms.
 Endometriosis can only be cured with ovarian removal or menopause and can only definitively be diagnosed with visualization of lesions in the pelvis at the time of surgery.
 If a woman with endometriosis opts to retain her ovaries at the time of hysterectomy, there is approximately a 50-50 chance she will need future surgery to remove her ovaries due to pain, ovarian cysts, or scar tissue.
 If a woman opts to remove her ovaries in light of endometriosis, there is only a 4% risk of surgery in the future for continued pain.